cortex-js/cortexjs.io/docs/compute-engine/07-guide-latex-syntax.md

 The `environment` kind is used for LaTeX environments.

-The `identifierTrigger property in that case is the name of the environment.
+The `symbolTrigger property in that case is the name of the environment.

 The `parse` handler wil be passed a `parser` object.
 The `parseTabular()` method can be used to parse the rows and columns of the environment.
 It